-The impact of the COVID-19 pandemic continued to present several challenges to the business in 2021 and required the Company to maintain in place the safeguarding measures first established in 2020 to protect against the impact of the virus.
+In 2022, the COVID-19 pandemic continued to present several challenges to the business and required the Company to maintain in place the safeguarding measures first established in 2020 to protect against the impact of the virus.

-The safety and health of our staff remained our top priority, and initiatives continued to ensure continued daily operations and the safety of our employees, families and the community.

-Close collaboration with government authorities at national and local levels assured a coordinated and integrated approach, and assured informed and responsible decisions were taken.
+The safety and health of our staff remained our top priority, and we implemented initiatives to ensure continued daily operations while also protecting the safety of our employees, families and the community.
+We closely collaborated with government authorities at national and local levels to assure a coordinated and integrated approach and to make informed and responsible decisions.